SAP/abap-file-formats/doc/specification.md

 Following changes to file formats are considered as compatible :

 - Descriptions or titles are changed
-- Values for a field (enum) are added (remark: this might lead to syntax errors in ABAP system that don't support this value)
+- Values for a field (enum) are added (remark: this might lead to syntax errors in ABAP systems which don't support this value)

 ### Incompatible File Format Changes